giovannabbottino/notebook/_docs/data_structure/tree.md

 What is a tree?
 {: .fs-6 .fw-300  }

 When you think of a tree, what do you expect?
-For **me**, it's a plant, but anything resembling a tree has divisions and branches, root and leaf.
+To **me**, it's a plant, I can also define anything resembling a tree as something that has divisions and branches, root and leaf.
 We are going to follow that logic.

-Now try connecting it to [data structure]({{site.baseurl}}/data_structure).
+Now try connecting it to [data structures]({{site.baseurl}}/data_structure).
 How could you implement this?

 A tree is a nonlinear hierarchical [data structure]({{site.baseurl}}/data_structure) in which elements are not stored in contiguous memory locations.
 In a tree each elements are nodes connected by edges where no reference is duplicated and none points to the start [[2]](#ref2).